tmarcorf/MagicDB.NET/README.md

 # MagicDB.NET
-A simple .NET Standard library for databases usage and abstractions
+A simple .NET Standard library for database usage and abstractions